neuefische/wd-flipped-classroom-curriculum/sessions/react-styled-components/react-styled-components.md

 `;
 ```

-> 💡 Besides others, the advantages of the `css` helper function is syntax highlighting and performance optimization.
+> 💡 Besides others, the advantages of the `css` helper is syntax highlighting and performance optimization.

 > 📙 Read more about [styling based on props](https://styled-components.com/docs/basics#adapting-based-on-props).